Child Benefit

 Full-time education includes primary and post-primary schools, further education and training courses, and third-level courses.

-However, this does not include courses:
+However, full-time education does not include courses:

-• That are part of an employment, apprenticeship or work experience programme
+• That are part of an employment, apprenticeship, or work experience programme

 • Which arise from employment